Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • The face and skin of the hands become noticeably pale;

-• The child may have frequent recurrences of conjunctivitis.
+• The child may experience frequent relapses of conjunctivitis.

-Anemia, provoked by a lack of iron in the blood, is treated by replenishing the deficiency of this trace element.
-Iron medications are easily absorbed in the body, so they are prescribed at the first sign of anemia.
-After the course of treatment is over, it is important to recalculate the color index of the blood.
-This will provide an opportunity to see how effective the treatment therapy has been.
+Anemia caused by a lack of iron in the blood is treated by replenishing the deficiency of this trace element.
+Medicines containing iron are easily absorbed by the body, so they are prescribed at the first signs of anemia.
+After the course of treatment is completed, it is important to calculate the color index of the blood again.
+This will provide an opportunity to see how effective the treatment was.

-The mild form of the disease implies a correction of the patient's lifestyle and adherence to a special diet rich in vitamins and microelements.
-All this helps to restore the required level of hemoglobin and red blood cells in the blood.
-The restored internal balance restores health and energizes.
+A mild form of the disease involves adjusting the patient’s lifestyle and following a special diet rich in vitamins and microelements.
+All this helps restore the required level of hemoglobin and red blood cells in the blood.
+Restored internal balance restores health and fills you with energy.
 The adjustments will gradually increase the color index, the calculation in the blood test will confirm this.

-If the disease becomes too severe, then the patient will be helped only by the blood transfusion procedure carried out in the special conditions of the hospital.
+If the disease becomes too severe, the patient can only be helped by a blood transfusion procedure performed in a special hospital setting.

-The study of the clinical manifestation of anemia shows that most often it is women who lose iron in the blood.
+A study of the clinical manifestations of anemia shows that most often it is women who lose iron in the blood.
 Men suffer from low hemoglobin levels much less frequently.

-In order to avoid the risk of any type of anemia, it is important to lead a healthy lifestyle.
-Physical activity that is dosed and regular, as well as a balanced diet, will keep the function of hematopoiesis in the body under control.
-In any case, it is important to conduct a medical examination at least 2 times a year, to donate blood for analysis even if there are minor signs of malaise.
-Calculation of the color index of blood will help to determine the onset of the disease in time and take the necessary measures to eliminate the disease.
+To avoid the risk of any type of anemia, it is important to lead a healthy lifestyle.
+Physical activity, which is dosed and regular, as well as a balanced diet will keep the hematopoietic function in the body under control.
+In any case, it is important to conduct a medical examination at least 2 times a year, donate blood for analysis even if minor signs of illness appear.
+Calculating the color index of the blood will help to detect the onset of the disease in time and take the necessary measures to eliminate the disease.

-The color index (CP) characterizes the saturation of erythrocytes with hemoglobin.
-It is used in the differential diagnosis of various types of anemias.
-According to the WHO, 24.8% of the world's population is affected by anemia worldwide.
-Timely identification of anemia and its causes allows you to effectively fight this pathology.
+The color index (CI) characterizes the saturation of red blood cells with hemoglobin.
+Used in the differential diagnosis of various types of anemia.
+According to WHO, 24.8% of the world's population is affected by anemia worldwide.
+Timely identification of anemia and its causes allows you to effectively combat this pathology.

-Red blood cells are the main elements of the circulatory system, they deliver oxygen bound by hemoglobin to all tissues of the body.
-With a decrease in the number of erythrocytes or the concentration of hemoglobin in them, the functioning of the immune system is disrupted, negative processes begin to occur that affect all organs.
-The body, as compensation, increases the number of contractions of the heart muscle for faster blood circulation, which increases the risk of pathologies of the cardiovascular system.
+Red blood cells are the main elements of the circulatory system; they deliver oxygen bound by hemoglobin to all tissues of the body.
+When the number of red blood cells or the concentration of hemoglobin in them decreases, the functioning of the immune system is disrupted, and negative processes begin to occur that affect all organs.
+The body, as compensation, increases the number of contractions of the heart muscle for faster blood circulation, which contributes to an increased risk of pathologies of the cardiovascular system.

-The CP level reflects the ratio of hemoglobin and erythrocytes.
-You can calculate the indicator using the formula: 3 * Hb / RBC.
+The level of CP reflects the ratio of hemoglobin and red blood cells.
+The indicator can be calculated using the formula: 3 * Hb/RBC.

-The tripled number of hemoglobin in g / l must be divided by the number of red blood cells, taking into account the first 3 digits of the RBC indicator.
-When the RBC result is presented as two digits, that is, an integer and a tenth after the decimal point, 0 is added to the tenth, and the comma is removed to make 3 digits.
-If the RBC = 5.2 cells / L, this would look like 520 to calculate the CPU.
+Triple the number of hemoglobin in g/l must be divided by the number of red blood cells, taking into account the first 3 digits of the RBC indicator.
+When the RBC result is given as two digits, i.e. a whole number and a tenth after the decimal point, 0 is added to the tenth and the decimal point is removed to make 3 digits.
+If RBC = 5.2 cells/l, this figure will look like 520 to calculate CPU.

-CPU level is determined on an automatic analyzer
+The CPU level is determined by an automatic analyzer

-The CP parameter is proportional to the MCH value (average hemoglobin content in the erythrocyte).
-The MCH is measured on an automated analyzer, while the CPU is calculated from a manual analysis.
-The MCH result is presented in picograms, the norm of this indicator is 27 - 33 pg, while the value of 33 pg was determined as a conventional unit reflecting the optimal hemoglobin content in the erythrocyte.
-This conditional unit is the CPU, that is, ideally, the analysis result should be 1.
+The CP parameter is proportional to the MCH value (average hemoglobin content in a red blood cell).
+The MCH is measured by an automatic analyzer, whereas the CP is calculated by a manual analysis.
+The MCH result is presented in picograms, the norm of this indicator is 27 - 33 pg, while the value of 33 pg was defined as a conventional unit reflecting the optimal hemoglobin content in the erythrocyte.
+This conventional unit is the CPU, that is, ideally, the result of the analysis should be equal to 1.
 Deviations below the optimal value should not fall below 0.86 and rise above 1.05.
-However, the normal values may vary slightly depending on the laboratory, so the guideline values should be viewed on the analysis form.
+However, normal values may vary slightly depending on the laboratory, so standard values should be viewed on the analysis form.

-How cpu level affects red blood cell size
+How does CP level affect red blood cell size?

 CP level correlates with red blood cell size

-The size of functional erythrocytes is 7 - 8 microns.
-Such shaped elements are called normocytes, that is, normal erythrocytes.
-If the diameter is less than 6.9 microns, these are microcytes, from 8 to 12 microns - macrocytes.
-Such cells are unable to perform their tasks at the proper level, which provokes a lack of oxygen in the tissues.
-Deviations in the CP level are most often accompanied by a change in the size of erythrocytes.
+The size of functional red blood cells is 7 - 8 microns.
+Such formed elements are called normocytes, that is, normal red blood cells.
+If the diameter is less than 6.9 microns - these are microcytes, from 8 to 12 microns - macrocytes.
+Such cells are not able to perform their tasks at the proper level, which provokes a lack of oxygen in the tissues.
+Deviations in the level of CP are most often accompanied by changes in the size of red blood cells.

 • Normochromic.
-They are characterized by normal values of both MCHS, MCH, and other erythrocyte indices.
-The diameter of the cells does not change, the content and concentration of hemoglobin does not change.
+They are characterized by normal values of both MSHC, MCH, and other erythrocyte indices.
+The diameter of the cells does not change, nor does the content and concentration of hemoglobin.
 This group includes anemia, accompanied by a decrease in the number of red blood cells.

-• Hyperchromic (CP> 1.05).
-They differ in the presence of macrocytes, in which much more hemoglobin molecules fit, which reflects an increased CP index.
-Despite the seemingly beneficial effect, this phenomenon also leads to anemia.
-Large red blood cells are abnormal cells with impaired functionality, they quickly die, provoking an oxygen deficiency in the body.
+• Hyperchromic (CP > 1.05).
+They are distinguished by the presence of macrocytes, which contain much more hemoglobin molecules, which reflects an increased CP rate.
+Despite the apparent positive effect, this phenomenon also leads to anemia.
+Large red blood cells are abnormal cells with impaired functionality; they quickly die, causing oxygen deficiency in the body.

 Reasons for the reduced rate